Jeanne Baret

 Introduction

-Jeanne Baret sailed around the world as part of the first French circumnavigation of the globe from 1766 to 1769.
+Jeanne Baret (also spelled Baré) sailed around the world as part of the first French circumnavigation of the globe from 1766 to 1769.
 At this time, France was looking to expand its economy.
 So the French government funded hundreds of expeditions to travel around the world.
-Although Baret initially joined the voyage to assist Philibert Commerson, she studied many new plants and the environments in which they grew.
-Without knowing, Jeanne Baret became the first woman to circumnavigate the world.
+She initially joined the voyage to assist Philibert Commerson (also spelled Commerçon) with the botany of the places they visited.
+She studied many new plants and the environments in which they grew during her journey.
+But did so disguised as a man.
+By sailing on this expedition, Jeanne Baret unintentionally became the first woman to circumnavigate the world.
 It is only in recent years that Baret’s story became a more recognized part of history.

 Biography